evansolomon/scatter-py/README.md

 `ln -nfs $PWD/scatter/scatter /path/to/bin/scatter && ln -nfs $PWD/scatter/scap /path/to/bin/scap`

-If you want, you can rename the script to whatever you choose like this.
+If you want, you can rename the commands to whatever you choose like this.

 `ln -nfs $PWD/scatter/scatter /path/to/bin/notscatter`